 We aim to provide the the very best IT services for all students and staff, with internet available across the whole campus to ensure that wherever you are, and with whichever device you have, you will be able to connect to the internet and the services we provide.
 We understand that technology is required in many areas of learning, and work closely with teachers to ensure we are adding value to learning outcomes.

-This area known as the "cafeteria" has been set up with Wi-Fi to enable this space to be used during your study lines.
-Laptops may be available for senior students from the library.
-We now have BYOD (bring your own device) at the College which will enable you to bring your own iPad/laptop/tablet etc. and have it connected to the school internet.
+The Tennison Woods building has a newly build Senior Study Aera, where you can use the WIFI and study without distractions.
+We have a BYOD (bring your own device) at the College which will enable you to bring your own iPad/laptop/tablet etc. and have it connected to the school internet.
 Your laptop/iPad/tablet etc. is your responsibility and the College takes no responsibility for any loss or damage.

 With a dedicated IT service desk and IT team, we have the skills and experience required to ensure that technology doesn't get in the way of education and learning.
 The IT team are based in the Library, and have an open door policy, where students and staff can come in and have any issues resolved in a quick and efficient manner.